-The development of substantial new port capacity will be a major and challenging undertaking and, based on the experience of major infrastructure projects both in Ireland and elsewhere, will take a long time to complete.
+The development of substantial new greenfield port capacity will be a major and challenging undertaking and, based on the experience of major infrastructure projects both in Ireland and elsewhere, will take a long time to complete.
 DPC believes that it is prudent to plan on the basis of a 20 year time horizon.
-The work to develop new additional port capacity to be available in 2040 needs to start now in 2020.
+The work to identify options and develop projects to provide new additional port capacity to be available in 2040 needs to start now.

-However, there are alternative viewpoints suggesting that Dublin Port should be moved from its current location.
+However, there have been alternative viewpoints for many years suggesting that Dublin Port should be moved from its current location.
 DPC has consistently rejected this idea.

-The Dublin Port Post 2040 Dialogue commences with detailed and, at times, technical explanations of DPC’s thinking.
-These are presented as a challenge to those who believe that DPC’s development path is wrong.
-DPC invites others to critique the port company’s thinking by way of substantive papers setting out the rationale for their alternative viewpoints.
-We will publish these different ideas on this web site as a basis for public discussion and debate during 2021.
+The Dublin Port Post 2040 Dialogue provided detailed and, at times, technical explanations of DPC’s thinking.
+These were presented as a challenge to those with alternative views on DPC’s development path.
+DPC invited others to critique the port company’s thinking by way of substantive papers setting out the rationale for their alternative viewpoints.

 We undertook to publish all submissions and the 20 submissions we received during 2021 have now been published on this website under Responses.

 We are convinced that the development path we have set out is the correct one, but, in the interests of proper planning and sustainable development, remain open to additional feedback and will publish any additional submissions we might receive.